-There is no minimum GRE requirement.
+The GRE is now optional and there is no minimum GRE requirement.
 Applicants currently being admitted to our program generally have both Quantitative and Verbal GRE scores in the 155-160+ range (based on the new GRE scale).
 Admission decisions take into account all aspects of an application.

 Does the Informatics department offer financial support for both M.S. and Ph.D. students enrolled in the program?

 Our program offers financial support to all students admitted to the PhD program.
 We encourage MS students to apply for the many research assistantship (RA) and teaching assistantship (TA) positions within the University, once they are admitted to our program.

 May I complete the Certificate, M.S. or Ph.D. program from a distance?

 Informatics does not currently offer a distance education program.
 There are a few courses that are web-based, but most courses require on-campus attendance.